 and feels very sturdy.

-Bridge Across a Creek at Skyline II Trail British Columbia Canada
+Bridge Across a Creek at Skyline II Trail - Hiking in British Columbia Canada

 8. The creek view is quite good

 BC Hiking - Skyline II Trail Creek Photograph

 9. Here is a good obstacle to tackle, as these trees have fallen in such a way that it is quite

 challenging to go either over or under the trees.
 Solution: detour on

 Skyline II Trail Obstacle - Hiking in Hope Area Province of British Columbia Canada